About Surprise Valley, California

 foundation for future relocation.

-Further information, maps, brochures, squirrel
+Further information, maps, brochures, squirrel round-up

-tee shirts, sweatshirts, our cookbook celebrating generations of
+hats, tee shirts, sweatshirts, our cookbook celebrating generations of

 local cooks, and other Surprise Valley memorabilia and